-Qualitative Data-Principal and Transformational/Instructional Coach Interview Questions
+Qualitative Data-Responses to Principal and Transformational/ Instructional Coach Interview Questions

-To increase the validity of the study, face-to-face interviews were conducted with eight administrators within the selected school district (see Appendix I).
-This same process was used to collect data from five/instructional transformation coaches from the NC Department of Public Instruction and the selected school district.
-To validate the interview questions, a pilot study was conducted with three administrators within the district.
-Additionally, three mClass: Reading 3D experts employed by the NC Department of Public Instruction reviewed the questions to be used in the interviews.
-Questions were shared with two East Carolina University professors in the Department of Educational Leadership.
-Based on feedback from the pilot study, the wording of questions was changed for the purpose of clarity.

-According to Sipe and Constable (1996), the interpretivist attempts to describe and understand the point of view of someone else experiencing the situation.
+Face-to-face interviews were conducted with eight administrators within the selected school district (see Appendix I).
+This same process was used to collect data from five transformation/instructional coaches from the NC Department of Public Instruction and selected school district, According to Sipe and Constable (1996), the interpretivist attempts to describe and understand the point of view of someone else experiencing the situation.
 Understanding the subjective meaning of action can be done in an objective manner (Schwandt, 2000).